-An effective human rights policy will:
+An effective policy will:

-- Make a commitment to respect international human rights standards and reference relevant national/regional human rights laws and standards as applicable.
+Make a commitment to respect international human rights standards and reference relevant national/regional human rights laws and standards as applicable.

 At a minimum, this should reference: the International Bill of Rights, the ILO Declaration on Fundamental Principles and Rights at Work, the UN Convention on the Rights of the Child, and follow the UN Guiding Principles on Business and Human Rights.
-The policy should also outline how the organisation will respect the aforementioned laws and standards, and embed them within its governance structure. - Be approved at the most senior level of the organisation. - Be drawn up with input from relevant internal and/or external experts. - Make it clear to whom the policy applies and stipulate the human rights expectations of personnel, business partners and other parties directly linked to the organisation's operations, goods, or services. - Be made public and communicated internally and externally to all personnel, business partners and third parties directly linked to the event or with whom the organisation has contractual relations.

-- Link to other relevant policies and procedures needed to embed it across the organisation's activities, e.g. accessibility, diversity, and inclusion, safeguarding, sustainable sourcing, whistle-blowing and disciplinary policies. - Be reviewed and updated periodically to take account of key learnings and changing realities (such as changes in legislation).
+- Be approved at the most senior level of the organisation. - Be drawn up with input from relevant internal and/or external experts. - Make it clear to whom the policy applies and stipulate the human rights expectations of personnel, business partners and other parties directly linked to the organisation's operations, goods, or services. - Be made public and communicated internally and externally to all personnel, business partners and third parties directly linked to the event or with whom the organisation has contractual relations. - Link to other relevant policies and procedures needed to embed it across the organisation's activities, e.g. accessibility, diversity, and inclusion, safeguarding, sustainable sourcing, whistle-blowing and disciplinary policies. - Be reviewed and updated periodically to take account of changing realities.